Berkeley-CS61B/simple-office-hours-queue/README.md

-For the production environment, the free tier of <a href="https://planetscale.com">Planetscale</a> is very nice.
+For the production environment, you can self-host a database or consider a hosted provider such as Planetscale, Aiven, AWS RDS, etc.

-1. Create a new database on <a target="_blank" href="https://planetscale.com">Planetscale</a>.
+1. Create a new database on your platform.

 2. Copy the database URL and paste it into the `DATABASE_URL` variable in the `.env` file.
-You can find this link by clicking on the database name and then clicking on the `Connect` button and select `Connect with Prisma`.

 </details>